Video shows struggle for hammer during Pelosi attack

 “Drop the hammer,” the officer says.

-DePape says no and begins to pull it from Pelosi’s grip.
+DePape says “umm, nope” and begins to pull the tool from Pelosi’s grip.
 Pelosi says, “Hey, hey.”

 DePape wins control of the hammer and winds up with his right and delivers a vicious overhand blow as Pelosi disappears out of view and officers rush in.
 The officers called for backup as they struggled with DePape and Pelosi was lying on the ground.